Business Model Risk - The Forgotten Risk Type

 The Business Model Canvas

-Seasoned and impatient risk managers should resist the temptation to dive straight in and try to statistically regress a collection of profit metrics against macro variables.
-Such an approach is a dead end as a long term risk framework.
-We can always do this exercise, and we will get some insights.
-But it will not illuminate us very much about what is going on in the inner workings between the firm and its clients.
-In fact, we are likely to end up with operational risk model style disillusionment, where the industry has an apparently sophisticated measuring framework in place, yet we know very little about what is happening on the ground.
-The outcome is that the machinery is not really fit for purpose for answering real life “what if” questions.
+Impatient risk managers should resist the temptation to dive straight into the task and try to statistically regress a collection of profit metrics against macro variables.
+Such an approach is a dead-end as a long term risk framework.
+We can always perform this quantitative exercise, and, assuming the data set is of high quality, we will get some insights.
+Yet this will not illuminate us very much about what is going on (in the inner workings) between the firm and its clients.
+In fact, we are likely to end up with an operational risk model style disillusionment, where the industry has an apparently sophisticated measuring framework in place, yet we know very little about the fundamental drivers of risk (what is happening on the ground).
+The outcome is that such premature quantitative machinery is not really fit-for-purpose for answering real life what-if questions.

 Luckily we do not need to start from scratch regarding the first part (a business model description schema).
 Over the decades lots of people have toiled over how to create business model schemas.
-Currently there is some excitement in startup quarters about a simplified version of a business model, the so-called Business Model Canvas
+Currently there is some excitement in startup / digital transformation circles about a simplified version of a business model, the so-called Business Model Canvas (BMC).

 The BMC schema is built around 9 categories (components) which need to be specified in order for the business model to become concrete.
-For example Customer Segments captures the segmentation of the potential client base using demographic, geographic, economic etc attributes.
+For example, Customer Segments capture the segmentation of the potential client base using demographic, geographic, economic etc attributes.

 In our summary graphical depiction of the business model, the firm (or business line) is indicated as a set of elements centered on the customer.
 Activities and Resources, are followed up by Distribution Channels and Client Relationships.
 These four elements help realize the Customer Value Proposition.
 In turn this entices Customers to generate the Revenue Stream, which then gets distributed through the Cost Structure (arrows) to support the firm operations.
 Key external parties are the Partners and Competitors of the firm.

-We are now ready to start developing the second part: a risk identification framework.
+We are now ready to start developing the second part: a business model risk identification framework.

 Identification of Business Model Risk